 For many farmers, this risk sharing can be a significant factor in the sustainability of their farm.
 To the shareholder, this strategic partnership provides a sense of ownership in the CSA farm and in the food it produces as well as stronger bond to their farmer.

-We at Harner Farms CSA want current and potential shareholders to understand how seriously we assume the responsibility of producing under our mission of “Homegrown produce for consumers who desire the joys of a garden.”
+We at Harner Brothers CSA want current and potential shareholders to understand how seriously we assume the responsibility of producing under our mission of “Homegrown produce for consumers who desire the joys of a garden.”
 We know that is why we grow, and why you are interested for your health, the taste and delicious produce.

 We believe our CSA program offers many exciting benefits to you as a shareholder, ourselves as farmers and most importantly for growth and sustainability of our farm.